tlienart/layout-tester/syntax/code-2.md

 ### Cache and packages

-If you start a new Julia session and have a page where some code uses a package (say `DataFrames`) and you add a new code block at the end of the page, only that code will be executed and, therefore, won't have access to `DataFrames` unless you re-evaluate the whole page **or** you explicitly add `using DataFrames` in that new cell (possibly with a `# hide` if you don't want to show it multiple times).
+If you start a new Julia session and have a page where some code uses a package (say `DataFrames`), and you add a new code block at the end of the page, only that code will be executed.
+Therefore it won't have access to `DataFrames` **unless** you re-evaluate the whole page, or you explicitly add `using DataFrames` in that new cell (possibly with a `# hide` if you don't want to show it multiple times).

 Alternatively, you can (same as when you encounter errors):

-* set the current page to ignore the cache at the start of the server by setting the page variable `ignore_cache` to `true` and restart the server,
+* set the current page to ignore the cache at the start of the server by setting the page variable `ignore_cache` to `true`, and restart the server,
 * clear the entire site cache.

 ## Environments

 It can be convenient to activate a specific environment for the code to be executed on a page.
-The `\activate{some/path/}` command allows you to specify a (unix-style) relative path to the website folder where a specific `Project.toml` file resides.
+The `\activate{some/path/}` command allows you to specify a (unix-style i.e. with '`/`') relative path to the website folder where a specific `Project.toml` file resides.
-Effectvely this will have the same effect as calling `Pkg.activate(...)` inside a code-cell.
+Effectvely this will have the same effect as calling `Pkg.activate(...)` inside a code-cell on the page.

-If you leave the path empty or just use a single `.` (`\activate{}` or `\activate{.}`), Franklin will try to activate the directory that contains the page being currently built.
+If you leave the path empty or just use a single `.` (i.e. `\activate{}` or `\activate{.}`), Franklin will try to activate the directory that contains the page being currently built.

 All evaluated code cells following the `activate` command will be executed in the relevant environment.
-Whenever a page build is finished, the "parent" environment is re-activated (this would correspond to the website folder environment if there's a `Project.toml` file there, or just the Main environment otherwise).
+Whenever a page build is finished, the _parent environment_ is re-activated (this would correspond to the website folder environment if there's a `Project.toml` file there, or just the `Main` environment otherwise).

 For instance in the following scenario: